 The DSL is a member of the senior leadership team.
-Our DSL is Matt Paterson, Head Teacher/ Gary Collier - FLO.
+Our DSL is Matt Paterson, Head Teacher.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
-This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.